 The general theme of my research is "bridging the gap between man and machine".
-Specifically, the target is to understand human emotions, cognition, interaction, motion etc such that robots can carry out a natural interaction with humans.
+Specifically, the target is to understand human emotions, cognition, interaction, motion etc such that we can achieve a smooth and natural interaction.

 Currently, I offer several topics for internship students.
 If you are interested, please contact me and Dr. Bernard Chenevier by sending an email (, )